Josh Bell Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 29th in MLB with a collective 7.1 strikeouts per nine innings.
+- The Nationals pitching staff is last in MLB with a collective 6.9 strikeouts per nine innings.

-- The Nationals have a 4.80 team ERA that ranks 21st across all league pitching staffs.
+- The Nationals have a 4.88 team ERA that ranks 22nd among all MLB pitching staffs.

-- Nationals pitchers combine to give up 20 total home runs at a rate of 1.4 per game (to rank 22nd in baseball).
+- Nationals pitchers combine to allow 21 total home runs at a clip of 1.4 per game (to rank 22nd in baseball).

-- The Nationals will send Kuhl (0-0) to make his third start of the season.
+- Corbin (1-2 with a 7.71 ERA and nine strikeouts in 14 2/3 innings pitched) makes the start for the Nationals, his fourth of the season.

-- His last time out was on Sunday against the Colorado Rockies, when the righty went five innings, surrendering five earned runs while allowing six hits.
+- In his last time out on Tuesday, the lefty tossed five innings against the Los Angeles Angels, allowing four earned runs while surrendering seven hits.

+- In three games this season, the 33-year-old has put up an ERA of 7.71, with 5.8 strikeouts per nine innings.
+Opponents are batting .375 against him.

 © 2023 Data Skrive.
 All rights reserved.